Activities of Daily Living ADLs & IADLs Help

 Oftentimes, patients begin noticing that an illness, medical condition, or injury has started to make their daily living activities, too difficult.
 This may simply occur as part of the aging process as well.
-They want to improve their circumstances and stay in the comfort of home, but prefer not to depend on their family for fear that they could be burdening their loved ones.
+They want to improve their circumstances and stay in the comfort of home but prefer not to depend on their family for fear that they could be burdening their loved ones.

 We understand that families face difficulties when a loved one is no longer able to accomplish basic daily living activities without assistance.
-Activities such as eating, climbing the stairs on their own or dressing.
+Activities such as eating, climbing the stairs on their own, or dressing.
 Alvita can help.

 Activities of daily living (ADLs)?

 Let’s consider activities of daily living (ADLs) as basically categorized self-care tasks, similar to the kinds of motor skills that we usually learned in early childhood.
-Most senior care providers and health professionals group the activities of daily living into the following six categories:
+Most senior home care service providers and health professionals group the activities of daily living into the following six categories: